Hala531/NYC-Airbnb-Data-Analysis/README.md

 The dataset contains 20,765 entries and 22 features, including:

-id: Unique identifier for each listing
+- **id**: Unique identifier for each listing
-- name: Title of the Airbnb listing
+- **name**: Title of the Airbnb listing
-- host_name: Name of the host
+- **host_name**: Name of the host
-- neighborhood_group: Group (borough) where the listing is located
+- **neighborhood_group**: Group (borough) where the listing is located
-- latitude/longitude: Geolocation of listings
+- **latitude/longitude**: Geolocation of listings
-- price: Nightly rental price
+- **price**: Nightly rental price
-- room_type: Type of accommodation (e.g., entire home, private room)
+- **room_type**: Type of accommodation (e.g., entire home, private room)
-- reviews_per_month: Average monthly reviews for the listing
+- **reviews_per_month**: Average monthly reviews for the listing
-- availability_365: Number of available days in the year
+- **availability_365**: Number of available days in the year

 ## Steps and Workflow

-1. Data Cleanin
-Handle missing data: price, neighborhood, and beds columns had null values.
-Fix data types: Converted last_review to a datetime object.
-Remove outliers: Listings with prices > $1,000 were capped to avoid skewed visualizations.
-3. EDA (Exploratory Data Analysis)
-Room type distribution:

-Visualized the count of each room type using bar plots.
-Identified Entire home/apt as the most common room type.
-Neighborhood group insights:

-Analyzed price variations by boroughs.
-Manhattan had the highest average prices.
-Availability trends:

-Used heatmaps to show correlations among price, availability_365, number_of_reviews, and beds.
-Price distribution:
-Used histograms to show the distribution of prices.
-Majority of the listings were priced between $50 - $300.

-Host listings:

-Analyzed hosts with multiple listings using boxplots to identify key contributors.
-Review behavior:

-Used pair plots to show relationships between number of reviews, price, and availability.

-3. Data Visualization
-Pairplot: To see correlations among price, availability, and number of reviews.
-Heatmap: Showing correlations among numerical features.
-Histograms and Boxplots: To detect outliers in price.
-Bar Charts: Displaying room types and neighborhood group distributions.
+1. **Data Cleaning**

+- * **Handle missing data**: `price`, `neighborhood`, and ` beds `columns had null values.
+- **Fix data types**: Converted last_review to a datetime object.
+- **Remove outliers**: Listings with prices > $1,000 were capped to avoid skewed visualizations.

+2. **EDA (Exploratory Data Analysis)**

+1. Room type distribution:

+* Visualized the count of each room type using bar plots.
+* Identified Entire home/apt as the most common room type.

+2. Neighborhood group insights:

+* Analyzed price variations by boroughs.
+* Manhattan had the highest average prices.

+3. Availability trends:

+* Used heatmaps to show correlations among price, availability_365, number_of_reviews, and beds.

+4. Price distribution:
+* Used histograms to show the distribution of prices.
+* Majority of the listings were priced between $50 - $300.

+5. Host listings:

+* Analyzed hosts with multiple listings using boxplots to identify key contributors.

+6. Review behavior:

+* Used pair plots to show relationships between number of reviews, price, and availability.

+3. **Data Visualization**

+`Pairplot`: To see correlations among price, availability, and number of reviews.
+`Heatmap`: Showing correlations among numerical features.
+`Histograms and Boxplots`: To detect outliers in price.
+`Bar Charts`: Displaying room types and neighborhood group distributions.

+## Key findings and insights

+`Price Trends`:

+Manhattan has the most expensive listings, followed by Brooklyn.
+Entire homes/apartments cost significantly more than private or shared rooms.

+`Room Type Distribution`:

+Entire homes/apartments are the most common, but private rooms offer budget-friendly options.

+`Outliers in Price`:

+Few listings priced at $10,000+ were detected, indicating the need to filter such extreme values.

+`Availability Patterns`:

+Listings with high availability tend to have lower prices and more reviews, likely due to better guest experience.

+`Host Behavior` :

+Some hosts manage multiple listings, indicating a trend toward professional hosting.

+## Recommendations

+**For Guests**:

+Look for listings with high availability and good reviews for a better experience.
+Private rooms in Brooklyn offer affordable stays compared to Manhattan.

+**For Hosts**:

+Improve availability and review response rates to attract more bookings.
+Manage pricing effectively to compete within the borough's market.

+## Conclusion

+This project offers valuable insights into the New York Airbnb market, helping both guests and hosts make informed decisions.
+By using EDA techniques, we identified key trends and developed actionable recommendations.
+Future improvements can involve advanced analytics and predictive modeling to further enhance the findings.